 Are you a fan of recipes you can partially make ahead of time?
 This Chicken Enchilada-Stuffed Acorn Squash will work.
-Cook the squash and make the sauce on a Sunday, then put them together for a quick Monday dinner after a long work day.
-(And Mondays are always long work days, aren’t they?)
+Cook the squash and make the sauce on a Sunday, then put them together for a quick Monday dinner after a long workday.
+(And Mondays are always long workdays, aren’t they?)
 If you don’t want to be bothered to cook chicken, grab a rotisserie chicken at the grocery store.
+You could also make Smoky Whole Chicken on the weekend and use leftovers in the recipe.

 The recipe below uses enchilada sauce from a can, which can be high in fat and sodium and may contain gluten.
 Read the label carefully.
 For a healthier enchilada sauce, make your own.
 Here’s one from The Lean Green Bean that looks interesting and another from Gluten Free on a Shoestring that’s, well, gluten-free.
 There’s also a version from Eating Rules that uses no processed ingredients.
 Let me know if you find one you like.